ayush51/tutorial/tutorial.md

 <a name="customise_appearance_for_user"></a>
 #### Customise website appearance depending on who is in control

 Surfly sessions are always comprised of one leader, and one or more followers.
 The leader is the only person who can click or type during the session, but you can switch control between the leader and the followers, if required.
 You can specify the features you want to give to the leader and the followers during the session by enabling or disabling icons in the dock.
 Moreover, you can adapt the status of the elements of a page depending on who is in control.
-For instance, if you wish to make a button clickable only when the leader (the person who initiated the session) is in control, it is possible to do so fairly easily by checking whether the leader is in control when the control is switched from within a Surfly session (which fires the 'surflycontrolchange' event).
-If the leader does indeed have the session control, we enable the button.
-Otherwise we disable it.
+For example, you may want to make a button clickable only when the leader (the person who initiated the session) is in control.

-When the leader has control, the element is in bold, and can be selected.
-If not, the element is disabled.

 ![Enabled button](https://raw.github.com/surfly/tutorial/master/screens/button_able.png) ![Disabled button](https://raw.github.com/surfly/tutorial/master/screens/button_disable.png)